Robert E. Stein

 December 03 – November 05

 Langer is the largest custom orthotic appliance provider in the country.
 Each orthotic is custom made to a doctor’s prescription and either shipped directly to the patient or to the doctor.
-My responsibility is to implement ENTERPRISE ONE sales configurator, order entry, work orders, shipping and invoicing as a functional consultant.
-In addition, I am also responsible for creating/modifying both applications and UBEs within systems 32, 42, 43 and 31 as well as designing/executing all testing/specifications to include all control documents, detail test scripts an result documents.
-To date I have made extensive modifications to order entry, work orders and sales configurator.
+My responsibility was to implement Enterprise One Sales Configurator, Order Entry, Advanced Pricing, Product data management, Shop Floor Control, Manufacturing Accounting, Purchasing, Shipping, Receiving and Invoicing as a functional consultant.
+In addition, I was also responsible for creating/modifying both applications and UBEs within systems 32, 42, 43 and 31 as well as designing/executing all testing/specifications to include all control documents, detail test scripts an result documents.
+I made extensive modifications to order entry, work orders and sales configurator.
 Additionally, I have modified shipping and have created a warranty system using the One World tool set.
 I have also been acting in a functional and technical support role to two other divisions within Langer.
 Support includes purchasing, sales, inventory, shipping, receiving and manufacturing modules.

 Fleetwood (Enterprise One 8.0)